joemarney/unit-2-project-beatsync/README.md

 virtuals with foreign and local fields
 .populate()
+creating a seed for db - having to change half my code where pictures should have been uploaded

 ## Wins

-forEach inside forEach to iterate on profile page
+forEach inside forEach to iterate on profile page showing favourites on profile screen and feedback given only if ID's match up

 ## Bugs

+only seem to be able to upload certain pictures and i am not sure whether it is to do with size or something else.

 ## Attributions